-That’s why for the auditors, the estimates aren’t very convincing.
+That’s why for the auditors, the list of accounting estimates aren’t very convincing.
 Things like management bias, subjective assumptions, or errors in judgment may affect the estimates.

 As an investor, you should take the same approach.

-If you’re new to investing, you may need to educate yourself in the fundamentals and advanced accounting to be able to discover errors in accounting estimates.
+If you’re new to investing, you may need to educate yourself in the fundamentals and advanced accounting to discover errors in accounting estimates.

 But for the investors who have many years of experience would be able to judge the entries quite well.
 Yes, like auditorsAuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
 An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., these investors wouldn’t have all the information.
 But if they know the fundamentals of accounting; they would be able to judge the basics like –

-- Whether the percentage of depreciation taken was right? (as an investor, you can look at similar companies and compare)
+- Whether the percentage of depreciation taken is right? (as an investor, you can look at similar companies and compare)

-- Whether the provision for bad debts is right?
+- Is the provision for bad debts right?
 (You can see what that company did in the previous years and also how similar companies in the same industry respond to bad debts)

 - How many years of useful life has that company estimated for its fixed assets? (find out the past data points and how the company has used the same previously)

-These questions may seem a bit advanced for an investor, but an actual story lies in between the lines.
-If an investor wants to invest a decent amount in the company, it makes sense to look at the financial statements and the accounting entries with diligence, meticulousness, and with a closer examination.
+These questions may seem a bit advanced for an investor, but an actual story lies between the lines.
+Suppose an investor wants to invest a decent amount in the company.
+In that case, it makes sense to look at the financial statements and the accounting entries with diligence, meticulousness, and closer examination.

 And there lies the importance of correctness and accuracy in disclosing the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. of the company.

-This article has been the guide to Accounting Estimates and its definition.
+This article has been the guide to Accounting Estimates and their definition.
 Here we discuss the list of accounting estimates along with examples and explanations.
-You may also have a look at these below-recommended articles on accounting.
+You may also have a look at the below-recommended articles on accounting.